xylo/intellij-postfix-templates/README.md

   * *NO* (optional) - number of the variable (defining in which order the variables are expanded)
   * *EXPRESSION* (optional) - a live template macro used to generate a replacement (e.g. `suggestVariableName()`)
   * *DEFAULT_VALUE* (optional) - a default value that may be used by the macro
+* If you want to create multi-line templates you can use a backslash (`\`) at the end of a line to indicate that the template code continues at the next line.

 Template examples:
 * Artificial example showing variable reordering, variable reusage, interaction skipping, macros, and default values: